 - Most Secure/For Deadlifts: Figure of 8 Lifting Strap

 Whether you’re an Olympic weightlifting, a strongman competitor, powerlifter, or just a normal gym rat – this is your definitive best straps list.
+At the end of the article, we go into detail on common designs, materials, and uses for lifting straps.

 Why Lifting Straps?